The R-word (retard) is hurtful, derogatory and reinforces negative stereotypes of people with a disability. Its time has come to an end.

 Not using the R-word comes back to respect for people with a disability.
 There is an ignorance about using the word, and people need to be informed around why it is wrong so it can stop.
 I’m not sure if it is because people don’t care or they are not informed, but I often think it’s just a general lack of respect.

-I’ve been made fun of before and called the R-word as I kind of slur my words a bit and can have some trouble with pronunciation.
+I’ve been made fun of before and called the R-word as I slur my words a bit and can have some trouble with pronunciation.
 It was rude and it was hurtful.

 Some people say the R-word because they are saying they don’t like something, or that something is stupid, they say ‘that’s so retarded’, just as they will also say ‘that’s so gay’.
 Both are wrong.
 It sounds quite juvenile and childish really, and makes them sound ignorant.
 There are far more articulate and mature ways to articulate your displeasure of something.